sampadadiwan/IRM_CompanyMain/process_documents/Esigning Process.md

   - If we get a **failure response**, we update the document:
     - `sent_for_esign` to **true**
     - `esign_status` to **failed**

+  - **Note:**
+    - We schedule a job to fetch updates after sending for esign because Digio does not provide a webhook for just sending for esign - only for signed or failed.
+    - We dont have esigns on specific pages for digio - as Digio required the page as well as the coordinates on that page for esign.
+With `First`,`All` or `Last` the position is determined automatically with overlap handling on Digio end.
+This overlap handling is complex and we do not want to handle it.
+    - The Aadhaar esigning option is only available for Digio atm so it doesn't show for other esign providers.
+    - Esigning in order (one after the other) is not working with Digio.
+We have to send all the signatories at once.

 - **Fetching updates:**